AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

 *  Preferred Qualification:
    - Knowledge in control systems design and analysis, robot dynamics, and optimization/machine learning.
    - Experiences with using motion capture systems and electromyography sensors for gait analyses.
-   - Good communication, presentation, and writing skills.
+   - Good communication, presentation, and writing skills.   -->

 NEWS
 ------
+- 05/2026:
+  * Congrats to Dr. Miao Yu on successfully defending his dissertation.

+- 10/2025:
+   * Dr. Lv received the Rising Stars of Mechanical Egninering Award from the American Society of Mechanical Engineers (ASME) at the 2025 International Mechanical Engineering Congress & Exposition (IMECE) [link](https://event.asme.org/IMECE-2025/Program/Rising-Stars-of-Mechanical-Engineering)

 - 05/2025:
    * Dr. Lv delivered a talk at the ICRA 2025 workshop titled "State of the Art in Lower-Limb Exoskeletons: Exploring Specificity vs. Generalizability Across Users and Activities." [workshop link](https://sites.google.com/umich.edu/icra-2025-exoskeleton-workshop/home/)